near/docs/docs/2.build/5.primitives/oracles.md

           url="https://github.com/near-examples/near-js/blob/2b28f287faeecd20ef4bccaea1606434594b9507/node-js/oracle-example/pyth-oracle-update.js"/>
 </Language>

-### Updating Pyth Oracle Price Feeds

 ### `get_price`

 Note: The parameters gas and attachedDeposit are specific to NEAR and must be adjusted based on your contract's demands.
 While any unused deposit will be refunded, it's advisable to estimate potential costs by invoking the get_update_fee_estimate method on the Pyth contract.

-Updates can be submitted to this call and sourced from the [Hermes API](https://hermes-beta.pyth.network/) for testnet.
-To try this out, use the `get_vaa` endpoint to request a price feed update.
-Remember, you must convert the returned base64 blob to hex before using it in the `update_price_feeds` call due to NEAR requiring hex encoding for byte data.

 Integrating this updating process directly within your contract can streamline operations by reducing the number of transactions needed.
 For implementation details, refer to the example contract linked below.